GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 ### What is Success?

-Success is the feeling we get when we take pride in the fruits of our labors.
+Success is the feeling we get when we take pride in the fruit of our labor.

 As we've covered in class, a sufficient second order approximation of success can be in the following components: